SCRA State Laws: Comprehensive Guide for Legal Compliance

 Or.
 Rev. Stat. §§ 408.440, 646.605, 646.608

-Oregon law prohibits lenders from initiating lawsuits to foreclose on a mortgage if the land covered by the mortgage is owned by a servicemember called into active service.
+Oregon bans lenders from initiating lawsuits to foreclose on a mortgage if the mortgage was entered into before the member went into active duty service.

 Pennsylvania